Skip to main content

 It's because they can affect change.
 They can start trends and conversations, and people listen to them.
 So, we often look up to influencers as role models, whether we realize it or not.

 However, there is a downside to this influence.
 It can be very upsetting if an influencer says or does something against our beliefs or values.
-Additionally, followers may blindly follow without thinking about the consequences if an influencer promotes something harmful or dangerous.
+Additionally, followers may blindly follow without considering the consequences if an influencer promotes something harmful or dangerous.

 Conclusion